LuisRusso/PamUUID/README.md

 You can also add more of these lines, for other users, or other pens.

-For now the only authentication method is plain, so leave it.
+The `plain` authentication method succeeds if the file exists.
+This is the most common use case.
+The `delete` method requires that the file exists and moreover unlinks it.
+It only succeeds if both operations are successfull.

 Next compile the module.
 Run